ramepras/SpringDockerMicroservices/README.md

 # SpringDockerMicroservices

-# Uses MovieLens Dataset to build Movie and Rating microservices.
+# Uses MovieLens Dataset to build Movies and Ratings microservices.